treeman/jonashietala/posts/2023-11-11-lets_build_a_voron_wiring.markdown

 For x and y I also had to add some extra space by offsetting them so the chains aren't flush to the edge of the extrusion holder or toolhead.

 ![I had to add some extra spacing on the x and y chains to get the required range of motion.
-I wish I didn't clip away the tab, so I could zip tie the cables to it.](/images/trident/redo_chain2.jpg)
+I wish I hadn't clipped away the tab, so I could zip tie the cables to it.](/images/trident/redo_chain2.jpg)

 ::: Flex
 /images/trident/redo_chain3.jpg